RJain12/choformer/README.md

 2. Filter sequences to be between 300 and 8000 base pairs (86632 sequences).
 3. Run `cd-hit-est` to cluster the sequences at 8 words and 0.9 nucleotide similarity (47713 sequences).
 3. Translate to amino acids, removing unnatural amino acids (47713 sequences)
-4. Use ESM-2-650M to extract embeddings from protein sequences.
+4. Use ESM-2-150M to extract embeddings from protein sequences.
-5. DNA sequence tokens are embedded (DNABert), and positional information is added.
-Split into 80-10-10.
+5. Protein and DNA mappings are split into training, validation, and test splits (80-10-10)
-6. The model decodes the DNA sequence based on the input embeddings.
+6. The model decodes the DNA sequence based on the input embeddings from ESM2.
 It has a dimension of 128 with 2 layers and 4 attention heads.
 7. DNA Vocabulary Mapping: The decoder output is mapped to the DNA codon vocabulary.
-8. The final optimized DNA sequence is provided for high expression in CHO cells.
+8. The final optimized DNA sequence is generated for high expression in CHO cells.

 # CHO Expression Predictor (CHOExp)
 CHOExp is a transformer model designed to predict the expression levels of optimized DNA sequences in CHO cells based on RNA-Seq data, leveraging a correlation between RNA and protein expression.
 The model has 3 layers with a model dimension of 256 and 4 attention heads.